-How much is inaccessible documentation costing you a year?
+How much is inaccessible documentation costing you per year?

 Many companies consider the creation of support documentation as a necessary cost of doing business.
 While having support docs is key, it does more harm than good if this content is difficult to interact with.